-SB 1386, relating to Assault or Battery on a Utility Worker, passed the Full Senate and is ready for consideration by the Full House.
+SB 1386 (HB 857), relating to Assault or Battery on a Utility Worker, passed the full House and is ready for consideration by the Governor.
 The bill increases penalties for criminal offenses committed against utility employees working on critical infrastructure.
 It upgrades assault charges to a first-degree misdemeanor and battery or aggravated assault to a felony.
+Statewide supported this Legislation.